 The linear programming optimization model is based on the diversity parameter of the TOD benchmark as a function of constraints, where the GFA composition range of each type of development is used, and the parameters in Table 8 are used as trip generation rate to obtain the destination function (see Eq.
 (1)).
 Because the study area is an area that is already built up, there is an additional boundary function; the total GFA of all types of development must be less than the total GFA of the TOD area.
 Another limiting function is that the GFA of each type of development must be in the range according to the composition of the land in the TOD benchmark (Table 2).
-In addition to fulfilling the diversity parameter, there must be six development types in a TOD area.
-So based on the explanation above, the ridership optimization model with the linear programming method can be defined as follows:
+In addition to fulfilling the diversity parameter, a TOD area must include six types of development.
+Therefore, based on the explanation above, the ridership optimization model with the linear programming method can be defined as follows: